Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Global Well-Posedness With target

 Thus we can write our equation as

 We define an anti-symmetric $3 \times3$ matrix

 Therefore, our equation formally become

 In the following, we briefly state the approximate parallel transport of Tao \cite{2000mathTao}.
 We construct the real $3 \times 3$-valued matrix field U by induction.
-Let $U_0:=I$ which is the identity matrix.
+Let $U_0:=I$ be the identity matrix.
 For $k \geq 1$, we set

 and